DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 ## Other funding options

-If you're not eligible for a bursary or scholarship, here may be other funding options available, such as [tuition fees and maintenance loans](/funding-and-support/tuition-fees).
+If you're not eligible for a bursary or scholarship, there may be other funding options available, such as [tuition fees and maintenance loans](/funding-and-support/tuition-fees).

 For advice on funding, you can speak to a [teacher training adviser](/help-and-support).
 They can help you work out what support you could be eligible for.